wes-novack/aws-scripting/README.md

 ### Do these work on Linux?

 Definitely.
-I orginally developed these on a notebook running Fedora, under bash.
+I originally developed these on a notebook running Fedora, under bash.
 Since then, many others have contributed and run these scripts on various distributions, including Ubuntu and others.

 ### Do these work on Windows?